One of the most common questions we get at Crossrope Australia is what effects and benefits there are from using heavy (weighted) jump ropes.

 Heavy jump rope training, although quite powerful, is only recently gaining popularity.

-Only after using a heavy jump rope do people actually start to realize the immense benefits.
-And with that realization come interesting questions.
+Only after using a heavy jump rope do people actually start to realise the immense benefits.
+And with that realisation come interesting questions.

 What’s the benefit of using heavy ropes?